There are lots of vegetable crops that can be sown in March, when the days are beginning to lengthen and become warmer.

 Aubergines, chillies and tomatoes

 In the unpredictable British climate, tomatoes, chillies and aubergines need a long growing season in order to produce a good crop – so start them off early.
 Sow under glass for the best results.
-Find out how to grow aubergines, chillies and tomatoes.

 Broad beans are a welcome crop in early summer, and can be sown outdoors in March.
 Watch out for blackfly as the plants grow – pinch out the growing tip, where they congregate.